 Notice that unlike today, where one clergy will introduce another clergy as: (title) Brown,

-Paul and John just used their names, not their titles.
+Paul and John just used their names,

 I have actually seen clergy get offended when someone called them by their given name without using their title in the greeting.

 They are just ordinary people with an extraordinary office to fulfill.